elencerrado/oficaz/replit.md

 # Oficaz - Employee Management System

 ## Overview
 Oficaz is a comprehensive employee management system designed to streamline employee management for companies.
 It provides features such as time tracking, vacation management, document handling, messaging, and various administrative tools.
-The project aims to automate tedious tasks, boost productivity, and allow businesses to focus on their core operations through a modern, full-stack application.
+The project aims to automate tedious tasks, boost productivity, and allow businesses to focus on their core operations through a modern, full-stack application, ready for official publication.

 ## User Preferences
 Preferred communication style: Simple, everyday language.